Never built software before? Start here.

 Mac or Windows, nothing fancy.
 If it runs a web browser, it can build a platform.

-Three free accounts
+Three free accounts — connected in minutes

-About 30 minutes
+About 5 minutes to live

 You will also use the terminal — the plain window where you type commands instead of clicking.
 It looks intimidating and isn't: every command you'll ever need is written out for you, ready to copy and paste.
 Nobody expects you to memorize anything.

-What Claude Code is, in one paragraph
+What Claude Code is, in one paragraph.

 Claude Code is an AI developer that lives in your terminal.
 You type what you want in plain English; it writes the code, creates the files, sets up the database, and tells you what it did.
 Think of it as a developer who can read a 200-page blueprint and build everything in it, step by step, asking you to review before moving on.
 The Build Pack is that blueprint.
 Claude Code reads it and builds your platform — pausing after each stage so you stay in control.